 When Bannister was asked during the 50th anniversary of his famous run whether he looked back on his phenomenal feat as the most important achievement of his life, he replied, unassumingly: “No, I rather saw the subsequent forty years of practicing as a neurologist and some of the new procedures I introduced as being more significant.”

 It was only fitting that the Golden Jubilee of Bannister’s achievement was celebrated by a commemorative, British 50-pence coin, with the reverse showing the legs of a runner and a stopwatch.
 Still, the dizzying paradox was [and, remains] that Bannister shares the athletic podium with 14 men that set mile records under 4 minutes, but he never won an Olympic medal.
 This is akin to another English great, Alfred Hitchcock, not winning an Oscar in his life.Â This parallel underscores a distinct fact, however: awards and adulation do not matter in any endeavor as much as the achievements themselves.
+If you miss watching your favorite player game you can watch it on your android gadgets.

 -Â First published @Â POPMATTERS